sohail86/ao-docker-tech-test/Readme.md

 ### Part 1

-The `service` is an old on prem service this needs to be migrated to the cloud.
+The application an on-premise service that needs to be migrated to the cloud.
 It currently run on a Windows Server 2012 R2 server on a VMware ESXi platform that is due to be decommissioned.
 In the test and production environment the application is load balanced by a pair of Citrix Netscaler's.

 The team that owns this app has also recently transitioned to a product aligned team and is expected to take full operational ownership of the infrastructure supporting their application.
 They would like to avoid having to 'lift and shift' the application to cloud based instances and have asked if you would be able to help them containerise it instead.